measurement-kit/engine/README.md

 ./mobile/ios/build.bash
 ```

-will generate a `MKEngine.framework` for iOS devices.
+will generate a framework for iOS devices.
 For this to
 work, you must be running macOS and have Xcode installed.